Cucuta Norte De Santander Department, Colombia Travel Guide

 High-end hotels, fine dining, private transport, guided tours.

 Eating local food saves money.
 Look for "set lunch" (set lunch menu) at local restaurants for affordable, hearty meals.
-Street food also offers cheap and tasty options.
+Street food also has cheap and tasty options.

 Travel on local buses (busetas/colectivos) for travel within the city instead of taxis for prominent savings.
 Negotiate taxi fares before starting the ride, especially for longer journeys.